sap218/jabberwocky/README.md

 ## ONE LAST THING...

 You can combine these commands together to form a process of steps of ontology synonym development and text analysis.
-See `jabberwocky-tests` repo for the [`jabberwocky-tests/process`](https://github.com/sap218/jabberwocky-tests/tree/master/process) directory for a chain of commands (as described in the image below).

 ![jabberwocky cycle](/images/cycle.jpg)